 Fi-Cord British company that sold tape recorders and related accessories such as microphones, quite successful for a time with their miniature recorders both in the UK and the USA and later with a variety of microphone models, but appears not to have made any products themselves.
 Started in the mid 50's and disappears in the 70's.

-Fidelity British manufacturer of budget Brown Goods, mostly active from the early 60 to early 80's..
+Fidelity British manufacturer of budget brown goods, mostly active from the early 60 to early 80's..